 - 1. Grade 3 and 5 made growth in academic achievement in math and there was schoolwide growth. - 2.
 Math communicating reasoning continues to be an area of need. - 3.
-Math will continue to be a focus this school year, with an emphasis on discourse with strategies like CGI.
+Student achievement in Math decreases slightly as students go up in grade level from 3rd to 4th to 5th grade.